 Immediately after the message is received, it remains in the queue.
-To prevent other receivers from process the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.
+To prevent other receivers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consuming components from receiving and processing the message.

 For standard queues, the visibility timeout isn't a guarantee against receiving a message twice.
 For more information, see At-Least-Once Delivery.

 FIFO queues allow the sender or receiver to attempt multiple retries:

 If the producer detects a failed

-SendMessageaction, it can retry sending as many times as necessary, using the same receive request attempt ID.
+SendMessageaction, it can retry sending as many times as necessary, using the same message deduplication ID.
 Assuming that the sender receives at least one acknowledgement before the deduplication interval expires, multiple retries neither affect the ordering of messages nor introduce duplicates.

 If the consumer detects a failed

 ReceiveMessageaction, it can retry as many times as necessary, using the same receive request attempt ID.
 Assuming that the receiver receives at least one acknowledgement before the visibility timeout expires, multiple retries do not affect the ordering of messages.

-When you receive a message with a message group ID, no more more messages for the same message group ID are returned unless you delete the message or it becomes visible.
+When you receive a message with a message group ID, no more messages for the same message group ID are returned unless you delete the message or it becomes visible.